Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Protograph Design Framework for Block-Fading and AWGN Channels

-\item \textit{Fitness computation (via RCA-DE):}\\ For each candidate $\mathbf{H}_p\in\mathcal{H}(\mathcal{T})$ in generation $G_i$, run RCA-DE and use the resulting decoding threshold as the fitness metric for AWGNC performance.
-The fitness values are used to rank the population.
+\item \textit{Fitness evaluation (via RCA-DE):}\\ For each candidate $\mathbf{H}_p\in\mathcal{H}(\mathcal{T})$ in generation $G_i$, RCA-DE is performed, and the resulting decoding threshold is used as the fitness metric for AWGNC performance.
+The population is then ranked by fitness.

-\item \textit{Update population:}\\ Form $G_{i+1}$ via elite retention, crossover, and mutation.
-The top $T$ candidates in $G_i$ are preserved and selected as parents.
-Crossover generates $8\binom{T}{2}$ offspring in total.
-VN-based crossover partitions VNs into four groups according to the block mapping and information/parity type (block$\times$type) and mixes two groups from each parent, yielding $6\binom{T}{2}$ offspring.
-CN-based crossover partitions CNs into two groups according to whether they serve as generalized rootchecks for block~$0$ or block~$1$ VNs and mixes one group from each parent, yielding $2\binom{T}{2}$ offspring.
-Mutation acts only on $\mathcal{D}$ by adding, deleting, or swapping a single designable entry $h_{ji}$.
-After these steps, we retain a population of size $100$ for the next generation.
+\item \textit{Population update:}\\ The next generation $G_{i+1}$ is formed through elite retention, crossover, and mutation.
+The top $T$ candidates in $G_i$ (set to $T=5$ in our search) are retained and used as parents.
+Crossover produces $8\binom{T}{2}$ offspring in total: $6\binom{T}{2}$ from VN-based crossover and $2\binom{T}{2}$ from CN-based crossover.
+In the former, VNs are partitioned into four groups by block mapping and information/parity type; in the latter, CNs are partitioned according to whether they act as generalized rootchecks for block~0 or block~1 VNs.
+Mutation is applied only to $\mathcal{D}$ by adding, deleting, or swapping a single designable entry $h_{ji}$.

-\item \textit{Validity check:}\\ Check that the intended code rate $R_c = 1 - \mathrm{rank}(\mathbf{H}_p)/n$ is preserved and that every information VN is connected to at least one CN not adjacent to any degree-1 VN; infeasible candidates are discarded. \end{enumerate}
+\item \textit{Validity check:}\\ Each candidate is examined to ensure that the parity submatrix of $\mathbf{H}_p$ is full rank to enable systematic code construction\footnote{The results in this version were obtained after enforcing this condition.} and that every information VN is connected to multiple CNs not adjacent to any degree-1 VN.
+Candidates that do not satisfy these conditions are discarded.

-After GA convergence, we select the best protograph by the RCA-DE fitness metric and lift it using a standard construction technique such as progressive edge-growth to obtain finite-length LDPC codes~\cite{Hu05}.
-Numerical results are presented next.